Person sat at a table writing a CV on a laptop.

 It's normal to have some gaps between jobs and work experience when life events happen.

-You can read our advice on how to explain gaps in your work history.
+You can read our advice on how to explain a gap in employment.

 Short work history